SpaceMonkey-MH/Unnamed_Project/Notes.md

 	Issue: the enemy can still attack the player after dying.
 Solution (?): check the 2D distance for the attack, instead of the 1D distance.
 Other solution: have the attack stop when dead.
 Maybe cleaner.
 	Both worked, gonna keep the second one.
+# - __2024/07/11:__
+	There is something weird with the melee attack of the player, and thus of the enemy.
+Will have to solve that.
+Maybe the melee weapon does not need a cooldown?